andreibesleaga/camara-openapi/README.md

 The Linux Foundation Project - CAMARA (Telco Global API Alliance) [Unofficial]

+Auto SDK generated libraries and MCP SDK, based on this CAMARA OpenAPI spec, in: https://github.com/andreibesleaga/camara-sdk

 # Unified OpenAPI

 This repository aggregates all CAMARA OpenAPI specs into a single file, trying by script and github actions to get remote individual OpenAPI specs for all the stable APIs: https://camaraproject.org/api-overview/